nsrau/azure-docs.it-it/articles/dns/dns-getstarted-create-dnszone.md

 <properties
-   pageTitle="Introduzione a DNS di Azure | Microsoft Azure" description="Altre informazioni su come creare zone DNS per DNS di Azure. È una procedura dettagliata che consente di creare la prima zona DNS per iniziare a ospitare il proprio dominio DNS utilizzando PowerShell." services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor=""/>
+   pageTitle="Get started with Azure DNS | Microsoft Azure" description="Learn how to create DNS zones for Azure DNS .This is a Step by step to get your first DNS zone created to start hosting your DNS domain using PowerShell." services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor=""/>